 Dieting is expensive

 It’s estimated that almost $65 BILLION is spent on dieting each year, from weight-loss programs to diet products and gym memberships.
-Yet 71% of people are still considered “overweight” or “obese”.
 They say 95% of people who go on a diet will regain any weight lost within 5 years time?

 95%?!
-That’s crazy to think that most people who lose weight on a diet will eventually just gain it all back.
+That’s crazy to think that most people who lose weight on a diet will eventually gain it back and often more.

 As fellow weight-inclusive RD Rachael Hartley puts it, “Why is it that when an approach doesn’t work for the majority of people, we still blame the people instead of the approach?”